How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Jazz hope to pick up a road win at the Grizzlies on Friday at 8:00 PM ET.
+The Suns take to the home court of the Jazz on Friday at 10:00 PM ET.

 How to Watch